KnightHoodVK/Cyber-Security/Windows Logs Dashboard/readme.md

 for event in events[:5]:
 ```

-2.If time format error occurs, use the following command to adjust accordingly
+2. If time format error occurs, use the following command to adjust accordingly

 ```Powershell
 Get-Date